Did you know that some musical instruments can reach astoundingly high pitches of 5,000Hz? That’s nearly out of the range of hearing for most humans.

 The range of a trumpet player depends on the skills of the performer.
 Most trumpets can reach upwards of 988Hz.

-Schedule Your Piano Lesson Today
+Schedule Your Piano Lesson in Hagerstown, MD Today

 High pitch instruments play a special role.
 Many of the most famous and most popular instruments are considered high pitch instruments.
+Are you ready to start playing piano today?
+Consider getting piano lessons in maryland at our Hargetstown or Urbana locations.

 Are you interested in learning some of the instruments described in this article?
 At Sloan School of Music, we make learning music fun and exciting.
 Our state-of-the-art facility is staffed by experienced and knowledgeable teachers.